hashicorp/terraform-provider-azurerm/website/docs/r/cosmosdb_account.html.markdown

 * `secondary_readonly_key` - The Secondary read-only master key for the CosmosDB Account.

 * `connection_strings` - A list of connection strings available for this CosmosDB account.

+---

+An `identity` block exports the following:

+* `principal_id` - The Principal ID associated with this Managed Service Identity.

+* `tenant_id` - The Tenant ID associated with this Managed Service Identity.

 ## Timeouts